-COVID-19 – The information contained in this page relates to the final assessment period for remainder of 2020 – including Semester 2, Trimester 3/S and OUA teaching periods.
+COVID-19 – The information contained in this page relates to the final assessment period for Semester, Trimester and OUA teaching periods.
 See the latest update regarding Murdoch University’s COVID-19 response.

-The final assessment period will differ greatly from the usual on-campus exams.
-However, despite this change, your online exams will still be scheduled during the respective exam period and published in the normal exam timetable.
 There will be clear information differentiating online final assessment type and face-to-face exam.
-Face-to-face exam will be listed with pre-COVID19 exam types such as “Theory” or “Practical” with exam venue(s) details included in the exam timetable.
+Face-to-face exam will be listed with pre-COVID19 exam types such as “Theory” or “Practical” with exam venue(s) details included in the exam timetable published on the web.

 The following information describes the three kinds of final assessment tasks and suggests how you should prepare for the final assessment period.